micron-visual/cv.jit.rj.findcontours/README.md

 # cv.jit.rj.findcontours
 Jitter external to find contours into binary images.
-## Useful to create custom 2D shapes in jitter starting from a binary raster image
+## Useful to create custom 2D shapes starting from a binary raster image
 Contours are exported as ordered sequence of points organized in a one dimensional 3 planes jitter matrix.
 * plane 1: contains x coordinates (based on pixels)
 * plane 2: contains y coordinates (based on pixels)